George Kantor, Senior Systems Scientist Carnegie Mellon, lead technical mentor Girls of Steel

 Mentoring students at Girls of Steel summer camp.

 100% of the girls in the program graduate high school, 100% attend post-secondary school, and 80% major in STEM, as shown in the figure below.
 In our annual survey we find 100% of the girls responding feel more confident in STEM at the end of the year and 100% are interested in having a career in STEM.
 The FRC level team member retention rate for 2019 was 94%, indicating the continuing interest and commitment of the girls in the program.

 Sources: More Than Robots: An Evaluation of the FIRST Robotics Competition Participant and Institutional Impacts.
 Brandeis University (2005) High Schools in the United States: Quick Stats Fact.
 Argus.
 J. National High School Center at the AIR (2010) Why So Few?
 Women in Science, Technology, Engineering and Mathematics, AAUW, (2010)

 Not only does the program have an impact on its members, but Girls of Steel reaches out to the community offering a variety of STEM activities for both adults and children.
 Their chassis project workshop is described below.
 Read about other outreach activities on the Girls of Steel Robotics website here.

-Throughout the year the Girls of Steel program offers innovative robot chassis building workshops to people of all ages from kids who drop in at Pittsburgh's Home and Garden Show to executives who come together for an activity outside their field.
+Throughout the year the Girls of Steel program offers innovative robot chassis building workshops to hundreds of people of all ages from kids who drop in at Pittsburgh's Home and Garden Show or the Carnegie Library of Pittsburgh during Remake Learning Days to executives who come together for an activity outside their field.
 Participants build and drive a completely functional robot chassis in less than two hours.
 Our goal for this project is to show people of all ages that robotics is fun and approachable, and that anyone can build a robot!

 Robot Chassis Project participants and mentors